-The results of the investigation indicate that the assumed rates of mortality and salary scale do not accurately reflect the actual and anticipated experience of the Retirement System.
-As a result of the investigation, new mortality tables and salary scale have been developed which reflect more closely the actual experience of the membership.
+The results of the investigation indicate that the assumed rates of separation from active service due to withdrawal, service retirement and post-retirement mortality do not accurately reflect the actual and anticipated experience of the Retirement System.
+As a result of the investigation, new withdrawal, service retirement and mortality tables have been developed which reflect more closely the actual experience of the membership.